Non-Classical Kernels in Continuous Variable Systems

-{\it Non-classicality in phase space.} The phase-space approach to quantum mechanics would allow distinguishing the quantum mechanics from the classical statistical mechanics.
-To see this consider the coherent state which is defined as $|\alpha\rangle=D(\alpha)|0\rangle$ where $D(\alpha)=e^{\alpha a^{\dagger}-\alpha^{*}a}$ is the displacement operator and $|0\rangle$ is the vacuum state.
+{\it Nonclassicality in phase space.} The phase-space approach to quantum mechanics would allow distinguishing the quantum mechanics from the classical statistical mechanics.
+To see this consider the coherent state which is defined as $|\alpha\rangle=D(\alpha)|0\rangle$ where $D(\alpha)=e^{\alpha a^{\dagger}-\alpha^{*}a}$ is the displacement operator and $|0\rangle$ is the vacuum state and $a$ and $a^{\dagger}$ as annihilation and creation operator, respectively.
 We can expand arbitrary quantum state in the basis of the coherent state as \cite{Glauber,Sudarshan}

 where $P(\alpha)$ is known as the Glauber-Sudarshan $P$ distribution.
-In the case of classical state $ P(\alpha)$ is a valid (density) probability distribution i.e. $P(\alpha)\geq0$.
+In the case of classical state $ P(\alpha)$ is a valid (density) probability distribution {\it i.e.} $P(\alpha)\geq0$.
 Accordingly, violation of $P(\alpha)\geq0$ signals the nonclassical nature of state states.
 Instead of working with $P$ distribution, it is more convenient to work with quasiprobability distributions such as the Wigner function, which are non-singular and experimentally accessible \cite{Leonhardt}.
 In this paper, we are especially interested in the following inequality, which holds for classical states \cite{BohmanPRL, BohmanQuantum}

-where $W_{\rho}$ is the Wigner function of density matrix $\rho$ \footnote{The Wigner function of state $\rho$ is defined as $W_{\rho}(q,p)=\frac{1}{2\pi}\int dy\langle q-\frac{y}{2}|\rho|q+\frac{y}{2}\rangle e^{-ipy}$.
-The Wigner function is the joint probability distribution for position and momentum.
-For a quantum system, the Wigner function could become negative.
-The negativity of the Wigner function, therefore, can serve as the nonclassicality witness.}, $\bm{\alpha}=(\alpha_{1},...,\alpha_{N})$ are arbitrary points in the phase space.
-The violation of inequality Eq.(\ref{witnessW}) for $\bm{\alpha}\neq\bm{\alpha'}$ signals the nonclassicality of the state.
+where $W_{\rho}$ is the Wigner function of density matrix $\rho$, $\bm{\alpha}=(\alpha_{1},...,\alpha_{N})$ are arbitrary points in the phase space with $\alpha_{i}=\frac{q_{i}+p_{i}}{\sqrt{2}}$.
+The violation of inequality Eq. (\ref{witnessW}) for $\bm{\alpha}\neq\bm{\alpha'}$ signals the nonclassicality of the state.
+The equality in Eq.(\ref{witnessW}) is attained by coherent states.
 Notably, (\ref{witnessW}) can capture the quantum nature of states with non-negative Wigner functions \cite{BohmanPRL, BohmanQuantum}.

-{\it Quantum machine learning.} A remarkable similarity between kernel methods and quantum mechanics is revealed by defining the feature map as $x\rightarrow\rho(x)$ with $\rho$ as a quantum state in the Hilbert space of the quantum system \cite{schuld2019quantum,NatureIBM}.
-The kernel function is then defined as

-Note that we normalize the kernel such that $K(x,x)=1$.
-A potential path for using small-scale quantum devices in machine learning could be to devise computationally expensive kernels that can not be estimated efficiently on classical computers \cite{schuld2019quantum, NatureIBM,Ghobadi}.
-We are now in a position to drive the main result of this paper.
-We start with the following the data encoding \cite{Chatterjee}